 MGH is a busy and complicated healthcare environment.
 Successful students demonstrate the ability to juggle their workload and to absorb and assimilate an extraordinary amount of new knowledge in a very short amount of time.

-Students that meet the above criteria and are interested in being considered for an Administrative Internship at MGH may apply via the MGH Careers Site attached here by the second Monday in January.
-Type in Administrative Intern under Keywords and press Search.
+Students that meet the above criteria and are interested in being considered for an Administrative Internship at MGH may apply electronically via the MGH Careers website by the second Monday in January.
+The posting becomes available each fall no later than mid-November and can be found by going to massgeneral.org, clicking on Careers, and then searching jobs by typing in Administrative Intern.

 A limited number of interested students will be asked to complete a brief telephone interview with a group of internship preceptors.
 Students are typically notified in mid to late February if they have been selected for an internship.
 Each student’s start and end dates is determined jointly by the preceptor and student based largely on the student’s school schedule, but most placements begin in late May and last 10-12 weeks.
 Prior to starting the internship, students are expected to provide their preceptor with any specific requirements their graduate program may require.
 Interns are required to complete a criminal background check prior to their start date and are expected to comply with all hospital policies, including protecting patient privacy and confidentiality.